Reviewed by: HU Medical Review Board | Last reviewed: July 2022 | Last updated: July 2022

-Imfinzi blocks a programmed death-ligand, PD-L1.
+Durvalumab blocks a programmed death-ligand, PD-L1.
 PD-L1 is a protein that plays a key role in regulating the immune system and immune response.
 PD-L1 binds to a receptor called PD-1 on specific immune system cells, including T cells and B cells.
-These cells normally attack foreign invaders, such as cancers.
+These cells normally attack foreign invaders or mutated cells, such as cancers.
 When PD-L1 and PD-1 join together, the immune system response is inhibited, or turned down, significantly.
-This process can happen in the body during pregnancy, or when an individual has an autoimmune condition or other condition like hepatitis.
-When the immune system is turned down, the chance of immune cells like T cells and B cells finding and eliminating cancer cells is decreased.
+When the immune system is turned down, the chance of immune cells like T cells finding and eliminating cancer cells is decreased.
 Cancer cells can take advantage of this and can increase PD-1 and PD-L1 binding to avoid the protective cells of the immune system.
-Imfinzi blocks the joining of PD-1 and PD-L1 to keep the immune response from being suppressed.
+Durvalumab blocks the joining of PD-1 and PD-L1 to keep the immune response from being suppressed.

-What are the possible side effects of Imfinzi?
+What are the possible side effects of durvalumab?

-Multiple clinical trials evaluated the safety and efficacy of Imfinzi.
-The most common side effects of Imfinzi for individuals using it for treatment of NSCLC are fatigue, cough, radiation pneumonitis/pneumonitis, rash, problems breathing, and upper respiratory infections.
-This is not an exhaustive list of all potential side effects of Imfinzi.
+Multiple clinical trials evaluated the safety and effectiveness of durvalumab.
+The most common side effects of durvalumab for individuals receiving it for treatment of certain forms of lung cancer include fatigue, cough, lung inflammation, rash, problems breathing, upper respiratory infections, hair loss, and nausea.
+This is not an exhaustive list of all potential side effects of durvalumab.
 Talk to your healthcare provider or pharmacist for further information.

-Imfinzi is an immunotherapy treatment that can impact the way the immune system functions, potentially leading to serious damage to other organs and tissues.
-Individuals taking Imfinzi should be monitored for the following complications:
+Durvalumab is an immunotherapy treatment that can impact the way the immune system functions, potentially leading to serious damage to other organs and tissues.
+Individuals taking durvalumab should be monitored for the following complications:

 - Liver problems, including hepatitis